liliangxiao/liliangxiao.github.io/_posts/2025-10-09-short-life-philosophy.markdown

 Connecting a word or phrasal verb to a visual source or a simple, tangible action is the best way to make it stick and use it naturally.

-We can’t fully determine our future because we live within a society that supports us.
-What we can do is prepare ourselves so that we’re ready to receive that support and move toward our goals.
+We can’t fully determine our future because we reply on the supports from the society, but we can **attract** that supports and move toward our goals.
 Education and career development are good examples — we can’t succeed without them.
-Even a genius, without education or the right platform, may see their talent fade over time.
+Even a genius, without education or the right platform, may see their talents fade over time.
+However, we can attract the needed education and carreer with our passion since **the universe's rule to give supports only the selected people who are the most suitable candidate**.

+C has type compatibility, no matter what type you use(for example: enum, char, etc.), the compiler consider them to be compatible with int.
+This helps us to consider them in their essense and program without disturbance from the compiler.
+Rust stepped awary from this primitive beauty and engineers could understand the beauty to think with understanding the essence.
+Considering this, I think, a language that wants to replace C fully is not coming yet.
+[Software]